aynurose/terraform-aws-group1-wordpress/README.md

-    You can use terraform to target a certain module or two modules will be creating at the same time, depends on you.
+-You can use terraform to target a certain module or two modules will be creating at the same time, depends on you.

--For one module , run commands:
+- For one module , run commands:
  : terraform apply -target module.ohio        (or ……..module.virginia)
  : terraform destroy -target module.ohio    (or ……..module.virginia)

--For multiple modules:
+- For multiple modules:
-: terraform apply -target module.ohio -target virginia To destroy it , run :
+ : terraform apply -target module.ohio -target virginia
+- To destroy it , run :
  : terraform destroy -target module.ohio -target virginia